We’ve provided synopses of their professional backgrounds and a Q&A to amplify the experience and motivation they bring to the program.

 A: This program is a perfect opportunity for young women to be represented and supported in an industry which is hard to navigate at times.
 I definitely relate to the difficulties of finding your path the start of your career.
 I hope to guide my mentee by sharing my experiences and mistakes.
 I would have really appreciated having a program like this to explore a particular field with a mentor to advise me along the way, which is why I am excited to be a part of it.
 I trust that this program can inspire more young women to pursue a career in investment management.

-Oliver Murray leads the firm’s global client service and business development efforts.
-He is a member of the Executive Management Group, which oversees the firm’s day-to-day operations and long-term strategic direction.
-He is also an Advisory Board Member of The Brandes Center at the Rady School of Management, UC San Diego.
-In addition to these roles, Mr. Murray is Chair of the board of directors of Bridgehouse Asset Managers, the firm’s Canadian arm and Chair of the firm’s UCITS business based in Dublin, Ireland.
+Oliver Murray leads the firm’s Executive Management Group, which oversees day-to-day operations and long-term strategic direction.
+Mr. Murray is also chair of the board of directors of Bridgehouse Asset Managers, the firm’s Canadian arm, and chair of the firm’s UCITS business based in Dublin, Ireland.
+He is a member of the Advisory Board of The Brandes Center at the Rady School of Management at UC San Diego.

 Q: As part of leadership team at Brandes, you have a very busy schedule.
 Please share with us why you decided to volunteer for this mentorship program?